Understanding Stainless Steel for Gas Grills

 Steel Gauge Impacts Life

 The next most important thing is the thickness or gauge of the steel.
 Maybe the simplest approach to comparing gauge on 2 grills of similar size is to check the weight.
 A grill with medium firebox that weighs 117 lbs (like Monument's does and the Weber Spirit does) has a thicker gauge of steel than a competitor like say the Nexgrill 4 burner with a similar sized grill that weighs 85 lbs.
-More steel means that your grill is going to be more sturdy and corrode much less and even if you do develop some corrosion over time, the grill with the thicker steel will last much longer.
+More steel means that your grill is going to be sturdier and corrode much less and even if you do develop some corrosion over time, the grill with the thicker steel will last much longer.
+Additionally, our grill carts are made of powder-coated cold-rolled steel to offer extensive durability.

 Wet Rolling, Offering Superior Protection, and a Deeper Shine